centic9/poi-on-android/README.md

     vi poitest/build.gradle

+Then build the shadow-jar, for some reason this works better if executed separately:

+    ./gradlew shadowJar

 Finally run the build and some testing.
 Make sure you have a device connected, e.g. the Android emulator.

     ./gradlew build connectedCheck